godaddy/netmet/docs/elastic.md

-# Storage
+# Elastic Search Requirements

 Netmet is using Elasticsearch for storing all data including configuration.
-Only 2 type of indexes are stored for now
+Only 2 types of indexes are stored for now.

 ## `netmet_catalog`

-It has 2 types:
+It has two types:
 * config - stores all configs of netmet server
 * clients - stores information about all clients

 ### Index rollover

 No need.
+Amount of recrods is small and Elastic can store all data in one index.

 ### Index Size

 * Count of docs:  `O(netmet_clients)`
 * Size of doc: `~100b`

 ## `netmet_data-<date>-<count>`

-Stores raw data collected by netmet clients, such like pings, http pings and so on..
+Stores raw data collected by netmet clients, such like pings, http pings and so on.

 ### Index rollover

 * Performed automatically by netmet server.
 (Checks every 10 minutes)
 * Conditions for rollover one of two: index older then one day, index has more than 10kk elements.

 ### Index Size